adigunhammedolalekan/challenge/README.md

   * calculate the total rounded amount from the eligible transactions
   * create or get a SavingsGoal - this is done by fetching all existing SavingsGoal for the customer and then finding the given SavingsGoal by name.
 If non is found, we create a new SavingsGoal using the given name, otherwise, no savingsGoalName was given so we use the default 'Hammed Savings'.
   * add money to the SavingsGoal created/retrieved from the step above

+### Potential Improvements
+* Authentication and Authorisation - Currently, the app uses a pre-configured bearer token and automatically selects the primary account associated with this token.
+To improve security and expand functionality, the app should allow the bearer token to be passed as an Authorization header in the PUT /round-save endpoint.
+This change will not only enhance security but also extend the API to support multiple customers, rather than just the single owner of the pre-configured token.
+* Keeping track of rounded transactions - Currently, the app processes transactions from one week ago (or a custom date) and rounds them, regardless of whether they have been rounded before.
+An improvement would be to track rounded transactions to ensure they are not rounded again.